CrackLewis/CrackLewis/README.md

 ## R&D Interests

-I'm generally interested in topics related to compiler designs, system architectures and traditional algorithms.
+I'm now a graduate student advised by Assoc Prof. Shengli Sun, working in the field of data mining and machine learning.

 ## Education